 Apart from the above there are some objectives of financial accounting which could be derived from the above and they are:

 Financial Accounting is to report the results of most business events.
 Hence, it becomes important to keep a systematic record of these events.
-This function embraces recording transactions in journal and subsidiary books like cashbook, sales book etc., posting them to ledger accounts and ultimately preparing the financial statements [final accounts].
+This function embraces recording transactions in the journal and subsidiary books like cashbook, sales book etc., posting them to ledger accounts and ultimately preparing the financial statements [final accounts].

 The other main function of financial accounting is to communicate the financial facts of the enterprise to the various interested parties like owners, investors, creditors, employees, government, and research scholars, etc.